ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 5. All DEMs are converted to `float32` and have nodata `np.nan`.
 Although this can increase data size of certain rasters (SRTM is distributed as integers), this ensures (a) easy comparison across DEMs and (b) no side-effects of the stitcher due to unusual nodata values.
 Note, this datatype is done in `merge_tiles` in the `stitcher.py`.
 Other nodata values can be specified outside the stitcher as is frequently done (e.g. ISCE2 requires nodata to be filled as `0`).

 There are some [notebooks](notebooks/analysis_and_comparison) that illustrate how tiles are merged by comparing the output of our stitcher with the original tiles.

+Currently, as a performance note, when merging tiles, we merge the all needed tiles into memory and this creates overhead on this front.
+Of course, one may elect to physically download the tiles and use virtual warping.
+Ultimately, the accuracy of the final DEM is our prime focus.

 # Testing